-College Resources For Transfer Students
+College Resources for Transfer Students

 Each of the DCCCD colleges offers many resources designed specifically for those students planning to transfer to a four-year institution.
-Students are encouraged to take advantage of these resources early in their collegiate experience, particularly if they are undecided upon a major or have not selected a senior institution.
-Many of the resources can assist students in making informed decisions when selecting courses, choosing a transfer institution, and completing all of the necessary steps in the transfer process.
+You should take advantage of these resources early in your college experience, particularly if you have not chosen a major or have not selected a senior institution.
+Many of the resources can assist you in making informed decisions when selecting courses, choosing a transfer institution and completing all of the necessary steps in the transfer process.